prasanthchaduvula/personalblog/content/posts/8/index.md

     <img src="" alt="">

-in JSX, In JSX, we have close each and every tag
+In JSX, we have to close each and every tag

     <img src="" alt=""/>

 **Rendering Elements**

-Elements are the smallest building blocks of React apps and element describes what you want to see on the screen:
+Elements are the smallest building blocks of React apps and describes what you want to see on the screen:

     const message = <h1>This is welcome meassge</h1>